billtracker/billtracker-backend/README.md

 - Email: pgadmin4@pgadmin.org
 - Password: admin

+!!!
+Warnings Below !!!

-_Sometimes an error is shown with some message about "CSRF token".
+_1. Sometimes an error is shown with some message about "CSRF token".
 Ignore it, and hit the "Login" button until you are logged in._

-In case the popup with database password is shown, put "123456", check "Save password" and confirm.
-This is done once and each time after docker volumes are removed.
+_2. In case the popup with database password is shown, put "123456", check "Save password" and confirm.
+This is done once and each time after docker volumes are removed._